Haloyum/react-starter-ez/README.md

 # react-starter-ez
-React Boilerplate project with Redux using webpack, gulp and Sass
+React starter project with Redux using webpack, gulp and Sass